brickbazooka9/Entrepreneur_CW1/README.md

 <!-- TODO: Remove above repeated text -->

-Once Entrepreneurs achieves a valuation of **£50 million**, we plan to transition from a private limited company to a **Public Limited Company (PLC)** under UK law.
+Once ScuderiaEstate achieves a valuation of **£50 million**, we plan to transition from a private limited company to a **Public Limited Company (PLC)** under UK law.
 This shift will pave the way for an **Initial Public Offering (IPO)** on the London Stock Exchange (LSE), unlocking access to public capital markets and accelerating our expansion.
 By going public, we aim to attract institutional investors, enhance our global visibility, and fuel our next phase of innovation.
 This milestone will mark our evolution from a nimble startup to a market leader, poised to redefine industry standards.

 ## Which resources do you need and how will you get them?